litixsoft/karma-mocha-reporter/README.md

     $ npm run demo

 ## Release History
+### v2.0.2
+* Print a test suite with it's child items only after all child items are completed

 ### v2.0.1
 * Print correct failure summary and colors when a test fails only in one browser